danieledapo/danieledapo.github.io/content/post/jv.md

 }
 ```

-At work I have to deal with JSON documents like the above and I can say they're
+At work I have to deal with JSON documents like these all the time and I can say
-particularly annoying to manually inspect because I cannot easily jump to a
+they're particularly annoying to inspect because they require a lot of jumping
-path.
-I could use [jq] to query the document but, besides having to convert the
+between values.
+At the time, I was using [jq] to query the document but, besides
-reference format to the one jq likes, there doesn't seem to exist a sort of
+having to convert the above reference format to the one jq likes, there doesn't
-"interactive jq" that supports moving inside the document without entering a
+seem to exist a sort of "interactive jq" that supports moving inside a JSON
-query first.
+document and jumping to the reference under the cursor.

-Therefore, I decided to shave this yak by myself and I started working on [jv]:
+Eventually I was so frustrated that I decided to shave this yak by myself and I
-a terminal application to quickly inspect json documents that provides a quick
+started [jv]: a terminal application to quickly inspect json documents with
-jump to path functionality.
+first class support for jumping to references.

 ## Viewer